Localitos/pluto/.changeset/chilly-geese-reflect.md

 [Menu] Fix issues on Menu component

-- Remove extra padding
-- Use outline instead of border
+- Removes wrong white background on Menu items by using outline instead of border
+- Update click trigger to the whole menu item
+- Break line on long menu items